SwarmUS/SwarmUS-doc/docs/sections/reference/Interloc/how_it_works/distance.md

       * **resp_rx_ts**
       * **final_tx_ts**

-    The responder then has all six timestamps (RX and TX for three messages) in hand allowing it to calculate the average time of flight (ToF) of messages using the following figure and equations.
+    Upon reception of the Final message, the responder then has all six timestamps (RX and TX for three messages) in hand allowing it to calculate the average time of flight (ToF) of messages using the following figure and equations.

 <figure markdown>
   ![Asymmetric Double-Sided Two-Way Ranging](img/ds-twr.png)